 The Transportation Commission advises and makes recommendations to the City Council and assists City departments and the City Manager regarding:

-The Transportation Commission is composed of fifteen (15) members, who must be Tempe residents and are appointed for a term of three years.
-The Commission usually meets on the second Tuesday of each month at 7:30 a.m., in the Don Cassano Community Room at the Tempe Transportation Center, 200 East Fifth Street, Tempe.
+The Transportation Commission is composed of 15 members.
+The Commission may include one member who is affiliated with Arizona State University and is not a resident of Tempe and one member who is employed in Tempe and is not a resident of Tempe.
+Members are appointed for a term of three years.
+The Commission typically meets on the second Tuesday of each month at 7:30 a.m., in the Second Floor Don Cassano Community Room, Tempe Transportation Center, 200 E. Fifth St., Tempe.
 (City Code, Chapter 2, Article V, Division 8)